adwaykanhere/adwaykanhere.github.io/_news/announcement_4.md

 related_posts: false
 ---

-Our FL paper won the Best Poster Award at the Data Curation and Augmentation in Medical Imaging Workshop at CVPR 2024 :grin:.
+Our FL paper won the Best Poster Award at the Data Curation and Augmentation in Medical Imaging Workshop at CVPR 2024 🙏.
 A very special thanks to Flower labs for letting me use their servers to host our live demo :bowing_man:!!